In today’s competitive economy, careers within the data industry are proving to be lucrative and even sexy according to Harvard Business Review.

 Prospective students receive a “down to earth” education designed to prepare graduates to strategically collect, manage, and analyze data.
 Degree candidates first learn about behavioral and social sciences through an applied learning methodology – taking classes such as Fundamentals of Human Behavior and Business Management the first year.
 Knowledge in these areas are essential in ensuring versatility among degree holders.

 Soon enough, students gain hands-on experiences via internships and workshops meant to equip them with the necessary expertise to succeed in the working world.
-By the end of the four-year program, students won’t only possess the core skills needed to land a job, but will also be capable of applying data science in a variety of high-end settings.
+By the end of the four-year program, students won’t only possess the core skills needed to land a job, but will also be capable of applying data and business analytics in a variety of high-end settings.

-What can you do with a degree in Data Science?
+What can you do with a degree in Data and Business Analytics?

 IE University students will develop the abilities to meet the rising need for data literacy across the work spectrum.
-Common careers with a Bachelor in Data Science include: data management professional, data engineer, business analyst, machine learning research, and data-oriented professionals.
+Common careers with a Bachelor in Data and Business Analytics include: data management professional, data engineer, business analyst, machine learning research, and data-oriented professionals.

 Some of the ways data scientists contribute to companies, according to Simplilearn, range from: identifying new consumer trends, to pursuing new business opportunities, and redefining target audiences based on data-driven evidence.